“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 “Lust” is the greed to have more.
-It is to strongly desire, to have what belongs to someone else and/or to engage in an activity that is morally wrong – to covet, to lust, evil desires.
+It is to desire strongly, to have what belongs to someone else and/or to engage in a morally wrong activity – to covet, to lust, evil desires.

 “I have not coveted anyone’s silver, gold, or clothing” (Ac 20.33).

 “Anyone who looks at a woman lustfully” (Mt 5.28).

 “Many foolish desires” (1 Tim 6.9).

 “The former desires when you were ignorant” (1 Pet.
 1.14).